 The second option was exercised on the Block 4F Claims after making certain payments totaling \$140,000 and incurring aggregate expenses on the property of not less than \$10,000,000.
-The optionor is a significant shareholder of the Company.
 Both parties to the agreement acknowledge that the second option has been acquired.